chiggum/8085-Assembly-Language-Simulator/README.md

 End User Manual
 ------------------
 **USERS**

-	- Run systemprogramming jar runnable:
+	- Run systemprogramming jar runnable.
 	- Copy the code on to the screen and save it on the stack.
 	- Copy multiple number of codes on the screen and consequently save the m on the stack using the button provided.
 	- Finally Assemble Pass 1 the code using the corresponding button.